GKE on AWS supports the following authentication methods:

 A user signs in to an OpenID provider by presenting a username and password.

-The OpenID provider issues an ID token for the user.
-The token is signed by the provider.
+The OpenID provider signs and issues an ID token for the user.

 The Kubernetes API server verifies the token by using the provider's certificate.

 If your enterprise runs an Active Directory Federation Services (ADFS) server, the ADFS server could serve as your OpenID provider.
 Another option is to use a third party as your OpenID provider.
 For example, Google, Microsoft, Facebook, and Twitter are all OpenID providers.

 Signing in with the